 Most of the existing walls and fortifications surrounding the old center of the Adriatic port city of Dubrovnik were constructed during the 14th and 15th centuries, but parts were extended and strengthened even up to the 17th century.

 No hostile army ever breached them during the Middle Ages and while the earthquake of 1667 destroyed many buildings, it left the walls largely unscathed.

 Walk the two-kilometer circuit of the walls for fantastic views of the sea.
 You can also admire the old city that lies within the walls.
 Take water and wear a hat and sunscreen – there’s precious little shade.

 Looking out from the fortified wall in Xi’an, there’s a striking contrast.
 In the foreground stands a watchtower, cannon and red Chinese lantern; in the distance a modern apartment building looms.

 The earlier wall was rebuilt in 1378 by Ming Emperor Zhu Yuanzhang.
-It's one of the best preserved fortified city walls in the world, standing 12 meters high, 12-18 meters thick and 14 kilometers long.
+It’s one of the best-preserved fortified city walls in the world, standing 12 meters high, 12 to 18 meters thick and 14 kilometers long.